Miteshryp/vulkan-test/notes.md

 new buffer output, which could then be used to render onto the screen or can be given as an input in another render pass.

+To process a renderpass in a deferred manner, we must focus on the following components of the renderer:
+    - Renderpass and its attachments
+    - Subpass inputs, colors and

 Overview model: